Albanian traditional tattooing: 19th century

-Albanian traditional tattooing with Sun (Dielli) and Fire (Zjarri) symbols, originally hand-drawn by J. C. Murray-Aynsley [Harriet Georgiana Maria Murray-Ainsley] (1827-1898), were published in 1891 in the journal Ars Quatuor Coronatorum (volume IV), in a study about the swastika.
+Albanian traditional tattooing with Sun (Dielli) and Fire (Zjarri) symbols, originally hand-drawn by J. C. Murray-Aynsley [Harriet Georgiana Maria Murray-Aynsley] (1827–1898), was published in 1891 in the journal Ars Quatuor Coronatorum (volume IV) in a study about the swastika.

 20th century

 Edith Durham's research

-In the first half of the 20th century, British anthropologist Edith Durham visited northern Albania and other areas of the western Balkans, in particular collecting and studying cultural and folklore material of the Albanian tribal society.
+During the first half of the 20th century, British anthropologist Edith Durham visited northern Albania and other areas of the western Balkans, in particular collecting and studying cultural and folklore material of the Albanian tribal society.

-Durham found that in Bosnia tattooing was a practice restricted to the Catholic Slavic population, while the Orthodox Slavic population abhorred this practice, considering it "Latin".
+Durham found that in Bosnia tattooing was restricted to the Catholic Slavic population, while the Orthodox Slavic population rejected this practice, considering it "Latin".
 On the other hand, Durham found that in northern Albania it was widespread among Albanians regardless of their Catholic or Muslim faith.

 Durham reported that girls were tattooed on March 19, which falls in the days of the Albanian spring celebrations.

 Patterns

 Tattoo patterns of northern Albanians (top); tattoo patterns of Catholic women (and one man) in Bosnia (bottom).
 Drawn by Edith Durham in the early 20th century.
 Many of those patterns also appear on Albanian traditional art (graves, jewellery, embroidery, and house carvings).
 They represent celestial, light, fire and hearth worship, expressing the favor of the light within the dualistic struggle between light and darkness.

-The most common patterns of Albanian traditional tattoos are suns (also stars), moons (also crescents), and crosses.
-Many of them also appear on Albanian traditional art (graves, jewellery, embroidery, and house carvings).
-They represent celestial, light, fire and hearth worship, expressing the favor of the light within the dualistic struggle between light and darkness in Albanian mythology.
+The most common patterns of Albanian traditional tattoos include suns (also stars), moons (or crescents), and crosses.
+These motifs also appear on various forms of Albanian traditional art, such as graves, jewelry, embroidery, and house carvings.
+They represent celestial, light, fire, and hearth worship, expressing the favor of light within the dualistic struggle between light and darkness in Albanian mythology.

-Edith Durham, who extensively studied Balkan traditional tattooing with fieldwork research, was able to thoroughly explain the patterns of traditional tattoos only after asking to Albanians of Thethi–Shala for a description of all the little lines (or twigs) that accompanied a semicircle incised on an old gravestone.
+Edith Durham, who extensively studied Balkan traditional tattooing alongside fieldwork research, was able to fully explain the patterns of traditional tattoos only after asking Albanians of Thethi–Shala for a description of all the little lines (or twigs) that accompanied a semicircle incised on an old gravestone.
 They answered that those twigs were "the light coming from the Moon, of course".
 For Albanians, the twigs or little lines were the traditional way to represent light, emanated from the Sun (Dielli) and from the Moon (Hana), which was often represented as a crescent.
-So, the patterns of Catholic tattoos in Bosnia, which until then were known as "circles, semicircles, and lines or twigs", eventually were clearly explained as compounds of rayed (emanating light) suns, moons, and crosses, from an expression of Nature-worship and hearth-worship.
-Furthermore, the crosses (including swastikas) have been explained by scholars as symbols of the deified Fire (Zjarri), and in particular of the fire god Enji, who evidently was the most prominent god of the Albanian pantheon in Roman times by interpreting Jupiter, when week-day names were formed in the Albanian language as thursday (e enjte) was dedicated to him.
+So, the patterns of Catholic tattoos in Bosnia, which until then were known as "circles, semicircles, and lines or twigs", were eventually clearly explained as compounds of rayed (emanating light) suns, moons, and crosses, from an expression of Nature-worship and hearth-worship.
+Furthermore, the crosses (including swastikas) have been explained by scholars as symbols of the deified Fire (Zjarri), and in particular of the fire god Enji, who evidently was the most prominent god of the Albanian pantheon in Roman times by interpreting Jupiter, when week-day names were formed in the Albanian language as Thursday (e enjte) was dedicated to him.

 Geographic distribution

-Edith Durham provided information about tattooing in northern Albania, but 20th century ethnographic research found that traditional tattooing was widespread throughout Albanian inhabited territories.
+Twentieth-century ethnographic research indicates that traditional tattooing was practiced across regions inhabited by Albanians.